MichaelNguyen2692/Module-19---Crypto-Currency-Wallet/README.md

 From the Terminal, start the streamlit application by navigating to the main folder and run the command "streamlit run krypto_jobs.py"

 The following photo is the main interface of the streamlit application.
-"Lane" is selected and assigned a job for "10 hours".
+"Kendall" is selected and assigned a job for "3 hours".
 After clicking "Send Transaction", a "Validated Transaction Hash" is displayed.

 ![](Images/front.jpg)

-After the transaction is completed, the balance of the account is deducted accordingly to the "Wage".
+After 2 transactions are executed, the balance of the account is deducted accordingly to the "Wage".

 ![](Images/ganache.jpg)